Adrian-Lee-IBM/cpd-docs.mettleci.io/creating-datastage-test-cases.md

 ## Creating test data

 There are a number of ways you can derive data for your test case.
-Start by opening you test case and from the Data tab selecting the test data file you wish to edit.
+Start by opening your test case and from the Data tab selecting the test data file you wish to edit.

 ### Capture test data